numbas/editor/docs/server-installation/ubuntu-web.rst

 #.
 Create a database user and grant privileges on ``numbas_editor``
     database, with a password of your choice::

+        create user 'numbas_editor'@'localhost' identified by 'password';
-        grant all privileges on numbas_editor.* to 'numbas_editor'@'localhost' identified by 'password';
+        grant all privileges on numbas_editor.* to 'numbas_editor'@'localhost';

 Create directories and set permissions
 --------------------------------------